 Earlier in they year, I had ordered a new drum sander.
 It took a few months to be delivered, but I finally have the Supermax 19-38 in my shop.
 In November, I built a dedicated rolling cabinet for the drum sander and it now is the time to see how well the cabinet works out.
 I also took some time to properly assemble and calibrate the sander.

-Continue reading setting up supermax 19-38Tag Archives: wood
+Continue reading setting up supermax 19-38Silverware organizer

 I set out to create a better silverware organizer for our island drawers.
 The current one (purchased) was too narrow and short.
 It didn’t make good use of the drawer space.
 The goal is to use all scrap wood and not to use any glue, just in case there needs to be modifications later on.